JRyanShue/MegaHack2022-YamanBlakeRyan/README.md

-# MegaHack2022 - Blake Akner, Yaman Habip, Ryan Shue
+# MegaHack2022 - Blake Akner, Yaman Habip, Ryan Shue: Therapize

-## Therapize

 Our project is built to address prompt category 6: health and sustainable development goal #3: Good Health and Well-Being.